The Bankrate promise

 Rates after a speeding ticket

-Notice how the increase is not uniform across insurance agencies.
-If you are unhappy with your rates following a speeding ticket, try shopping around.
+Notice how the increase is not standardized across insurance agencies.
+If you are unhappy with your rates following a speeding ticket, shopping around may help you discover if lower rates are available from another insurer.

 Rates after a DUI

-These amounts are just ideas of the amounts drivers can expect.
-What you pay will be greatly affected by the severity of your DUI and whether you have any other violations in your driving history.
+These amounts are just representative of the varied amounts a driver may pay with a single DUI conviction.
+Exact rates will be greatly affected by the severity of the driver’s DUI conviction and whether or not any other violations are present on their driving record.

 Rate for teen drivers

-Teens are considered high risk drivers because they have less experience on the road.
+As mentioned, teens are considered high-risk drivers because they have less experience on the road and a higher accident frequency.

-The table above illustrates the price increase a 16-year-old adds to an existing policy.
-If rate shopping, look for an insurance company that offers multiple discounts teen drivers can use, such as good student, student away at school and defensive driving.
+The table above illustrates the total premium associated with a 16-year-old added to a parent’s policy, without any additional infractions or incidents on the teen’s record.
+While rate shopping, you may save by looking for an insurance company that offers multiple discounts for teen drivers, such as good student, student away at school and defensive driving discounts.

 Who is a high-risk driver?

-A high-risk driver is someone who, to an insurance company, is likely to file a claim in the future.
-Characteristics and past history that contribute to the cost of your high-risk auto insurance in New York include:
+A high-risk driver is someone who, according to an insurance company, is more likely to file a claim in the future.
+Characteristics and past incidents that may contribute to the cost of your high-risk auto insurance in New York include:

 - At-fault accidents